Tampa Bay skyline

 What should I know before moving to Tampa Bay?

 Budget for flood and windstorm insurance (separate from homeowner's insurance).
 File for Florida homestead exemption immediately after closing on a home — it can save you thousands on property taxes.
 Get a Florida driver's license within 30 days of establishing residency.
-And visit during summer before you commit — the heat and humidity from June through September is real.
+And my biggest tip: visit during summer before you commit — the heat and humidity from June through September is real.

 Moving to Tampa Bay?
 Let’s Talk.